 Budgeting is a cringe-worthy topic.
 But it’s an important one that’ll carry you through your entire adult years.
 Set the foundation for your financial future now.
-Try out a Dave Ramsey class with a group of friends—learn how to handle money wisely together.
 Try a free budgeting app like EveryDollar or a cheap option like You Need a Budget.

 Decide now what your financial priorities will be.
 But don’t forget that you’re just caring for your money.
 Your money is all God’s anyway, so if you’re a Jesus follower, tithe as an act of worship and trust that God will take care of your needs.
 Then decide to be generous.
 If you’re not generous now—when will you be?
 We know you’re living that ramen life.
 But you can be generous while on a college student budget.
 In fact, it’s a great training ground for leading a generous life for the long haul.